striglia/striglia.github.com/source/_posts/2012-09-08-why-namedtuples.markdown

 are typically both myself.
 Coding is complicated and allowing your data to be mutable when you don't want it to be can lead to trouble.

-## Better safe than sorry ##
+### And what if I need more than simple attributes? ###

+In most of my personal uses of namedtuples, I inevitably have some additional functionality I wanted from the class -- often some computed result of the various attributes built into the class.
+Sounds an awful lot like a property right?
+Give something like the following a shot.
+You get all the benefits of knowing your core data isn't going to be accidentally modified while also getting fancy properties on the side!

+{% include_code python namedtuple_properties.py %}

+### Everything in moderation ###

-So I hope I've at least suggested to you the benefits of using namedtuples, for both code readability and safety.
+So I hope I've at least suggested to you the benefits of trying out namedtuples, for both code readability and safety.
 It's certainly possible to take this too far, but at the very least it's an excellent way to learn a new approach and get to investigate some of Python's more niche features.